-The Localism Bill 2011 includes a general power competence that removes the uncertain legal position over local authorities' use of standalone financial derivatives (i.e. those that are not embedded into a loan or investment).
-The latest CIPFA Code requires authorities to clearly detail their policy on the use of derivatives in the annual strategy.
+Section 1 of the Localism Act 2011 included a general power competence that removes the uncertain legal position over local authorities' use of standalone financial derivatives (i.e. those that are not embedded into a loan or investment).
+The CIPFA Code requires authorities to clearly detail their policy on the use of derivatives in the annual strategy.